falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 ## Kernel module

-By default, the {{< glossary_tooltip text="kernel module" term_id="kernel-module" >}} will be installed when installing the Falco [debian/rpm](/docs/getting-started/installation) package, when running the `falco-driver-loader` script shipped within the [binary package](/docs/getting-started/installation#linux-binary), or when running the `falcosecurity/falco-driver-loader` docker image (that just wraps the aforementioned script).
+By default, the {{< glossary_tooltip text="kernel module" term_id="kernel-module" >}} will be installed when installing the Falco [debian/rpm](/docs/getting-started/installation) package, when running the `falcoctl driver` tool shipped within the [binary package](/docs/getting-started/installation#linux-binary), or when running the `falcosecurity/falco-driver-loader` docker image (that just wraps the aforementioned tool).

 To install the kernel module, please refer to the [installation](/docs/getting-started/installation/#install-driver) page.